 The material manufacturer provides the following warranties:

-- A material and labor warranty - Roof must be done by an authorized roofing contractor.
+A material and labor warranty - Roofing must be done by an authorized roofing contractor.

 The authorized roofing contractor that installs the roof has a contract with the manufacturer.
 Most contracts state that they are responsible for keeping the roof watertight (no leaks) for a period of two years.
 After their 2-year period is up, the manufacturer assumes all liability against future defects and leaks.